-Following a successful course in November 2017 we are pleased to announce that we will be holding another course on the 21 and 22 June 2018.
-We are currently working on a programme that will include Parkinson’s, dementia and multiple sclerosis.
-The new course will be a two day residential course in Sheffield.
-To register your interest and receive updates about this course click the button below.
+Following a successful course in November 2017 we are pleased to announce that we will be holding another course.
+The programme will focus on Parkinson’s disease, dementia, multiple sclerosis (MS) and motor neurone disease (MND).
+The next course will be a two day residential course in Sheffield.
 Applications will be opened once the dates are confirmed in February/March 2020.

 The Palliative Care MasterClasses are aimed at all health professionals involved in palliative care for neurological conditions – including allied health professionals, doctors (grade SpR and above), specialist nurses, community teams and GPs.

 The MasterClasses cover some of the following topics:

 - Specific unmet palliative care needs in Parkinson’s, dementia, MS and MND

 - Palliative assessment tools